KingJuliusss/RT-Dose-Response/index.md

  <br />
 Sample sizes appear to have been used as weights rather than the inverse of the variance; there is no mention of assessment of publication bias in the included studies, as is standard for meta-analysis/meta-regression. <br>
 <br />
 Once again, the work of the authors of such dose modelling work is appreciated;  <b> however, would not such work be much better served with proper methodology, such as dose response meta-regression, to estimate a dose-response curve from multiple summarized dose-response data, accounting for correlation amongst amongst observations and heterogeneity across studies, under the employ of expert statistical support?
-Jackson et. al. [6] provide example of this for prostate cancer, where the author line includes biostatistical support, rather than analysis apparently conducted exclusively by medical physicists.
-Rather than assume the data fits a model, would it not be better to select a model that best fits the data?
+Jackson et. al. [6] provide example of this for prostate cancer <br> <br /> Rather than assume the data fits a model, would it not be better to select a model that best fits the data?
 The necessity of having the best possible information to apply clinically argues for better methodology here. </b> <br>
 <br />
 <br />
 1) Redmond KJ, et al. Tumor Control Probability of Radiosurgery and Fractionated Stereotactic Radiosurgery for Brain Metastases.
 Int J Radiat Oncol Biol Phys.
 2020 Dec 31:50360-3016(20)34451-5.
 Doi: 10.1016/j.ijrobp.2020.10.034.
 Epub ahead of print.
 PMID: 33390244. <br>